awsdocs/amazon-ecs-developer-guide/doc_source/wfsx-volumes.md

 You can use Amazon FSx for Windows File Server to deploy Windows workloads that require access to shared external storage, highly\-available regional storage, or high\-throughput storage\.
 You can mount one or more Amazon FSx for Windows File Server file system volumes to an ECS container running on an ECS Windows instance\.
 You can share Amazon FSx for Windows File Server file system volumes between multiple ECS containers within a single ECS task\.

 To enable the use of Amazon FSx for Windows File Server with ECS, you need to include the Amazon FSx for Windows File Server file system id and related information in a task definition as shown in the following example task definition JSON snippet\.
 Before creating and running a task definition, you need the following\.
-+ An ECS Windows EC2 instance that is joined to a valid domain, hosted by an [AWS Managed Microsoft Active Directory \(AD\)](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_microsoft_ad.html), On\-premises AD or self\-hosted EC2 AD\.
++ An ECS Windows EC2 instance that is joined to a valid domain, hosted by an [AWS Directory Service for Microsoft Active Directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_microsoft_ad.html), On\-premises Active Directory or self\-hosted Active Directory on Amazon EC2\.
-+ An AWS Secrets Manager secret or AWS Systems Manager parameter that contains the credentials that are used to domain join the AD and attach the Amazon FSx for Windows File Server file system\.
-The credential values are the name and password credentials that you entered when creating the AD\.
++ An AWS Secrets Manager secret or Systems Manager parameter that contains the credentials that are used to domain join the Active Directory and attach the Amazon FSx for Windows File Server file system\.
+The credential values are the name and password credentials that you entered when creating the Active Directory\.

 The following sections are provided to help you get started using Amazon FSx for Windows File Server with Amazon ECS\.